FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 name | description | data type
 -----|-------------|----------
-citation | The citation for this source. | [`http://gedcomx.org/v1/SourceCitation`](#source-citation) - REQUIRED
-about | A uniform resource identifier (URI) for the resource being described. | [URI](#uri) - OPTIONAL mediator | A reference to the entity that mediates access to the described source. | [URI](#uri) - OPTIONAL; MUST resolve to an instance of [`http://gedcomx.org/v1/Agent`](#agent).
+id | An identifier for the data structure holding the source description data.
+The id is to be used as a "fragment identifier" as defined by [RFC 3986, Section 3.5](http://tools.ietf.org/html/rfc3986#section-3.5).
+As such, the constraints of the id are provided in the definition of the media type (e.g. XML, JSON) of the data structure. | string citation | The citation for this source. | [`http://gedcomx.org/v1/SourceCitation`](#source-citation) - REQUIRED about | A uniform resource identifier (URI) for the resource being described. | [URI](#uri) - OPTIONAL mediator | A reference to the entity that mediates access to the described source. | [URI](#uri) - OPTIONAL; MUST resolve to an instance of [`http://gedcomx.org/v1/Agent`](#agent).